ActiveCampaign/postmark.js/README.md

 });
 ```

 The Postmark API will return an array of statuses, one for each message sent.
-You can access the data about individual messages in either `error` or `success`.
+You may iterate over the `batchResults` for information about each sent message.
 For further details, please see the [Postmark Batch API](http://developer.postmarkapp.com/developer-build.html#batching-messages).